ctoruno/LAC-Reports/Outputs/Ecuador/Method/Ecuador_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
-                                    The GPP in Ecuador was conducted for the <i>WJP's The Rule of Law in Ecuador: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by StatMark Group, based in Florida, USA.
+                                    The GPP in Ecuador was conducted for the <i>WJP's The Rule of Law in Ecuador: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by StatMark Group, based in Florida, U.S.A..
 StatMark Group administered the surveys between June and August 2022, conducting face-to-face interviews using a multi-stage random sampling design.
-The target population group for this survey included 1005 aged 18 years or older residing across 6 major cities throughout the country.
+The target population group for this survey included 1005 aged 18 years or older residing across six major provinces throughout the country.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE & SAMPLE FRAME</b></p>
                                 <p class="mb-4">
-                                    The General Population Poll in Ecuador represents an achieved total sample size of 1,005 interviews distributed proportionally across all 2 2.
-StatMark Group based the sampling frame on the 2021-2022 projected population figures from the National Institute of Statistics and Census (INEC), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization.
+                                    The General Population Poll in Ecuador represents an achieved total sample size of 1,005 interviews distributed proportionally across two regions.
+StatMark Group based the sampling frame on the StatMark Group based the sampling frame on the 2021-2022 projected population figures from the National Institute of Statistics and Census (INEC), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization., acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization.
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in English and Spanish, can be found in the Appendix of this report.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLING</b></p>
                                 <p class="mb-4">
-                                    Regions, provinces, cities, cantóns, and parishes were selected to achieve a nationally representative sample of the country.
-Within selected parishes, neighborhoods were chosen according to quotas set for age, gender, and socioeconomic level.
-Within urban parishes, sampling units were randomly selected.
-In rural parishes, surveyors selected the most central sampling unit and selected additional sampling units from the surrounding area, moving in a clockwise direction.
-Ten interviews were assigned to each unit.
+                                    Regions, provinces, and cantons were selected to achieve a nationally representative sample of the country.
+Within cantons, parishes were selected as the primary sampling unit according to quotas set for age, gender, socioeconomic level, and geographical units.
+Within urban parishes, enumeration areas were randomly selected.
+In rural parishes, surveyors constructed the first enumeration area around a central neighborhood and selected additional sampling units from the surrounding area, moving in a clockwise direction.
+Ten interviews were assigned to each enumeration area.
 Within the sampled segments, survey administrators performed a systematic random route to sample households and used a Kish grid to select respondents.
 If the selected respondent declined to be interviewed or otherwise did not meet the characteristics of the target quota, the interviewer moved on to the next household.
                                     <br><br>
                                     Challenges to data collection included security issues and accessibility in rural areas although ultimately, no sample units were substituted.
                                 </p>